csatuic/cs361-website-old/_lectures/lecture1.md

 ## Fresh install to fully set up environment

-THe goal here is to set up your PC with easy access to a local Linux development environment.
-This can be accomplished in lots of different ways, but we're going to leverage [VSCode's remote developement](https://code.visualstudio.com/docs/remote/remote-overview) feature as it allows us to create a relatively standardized enviornment across the big three desktop-class computer operating systems (Windows, MacOS, & Linux).
+The goal here is to set up your PC with easy access to a local Linux development environment.
+This can be accomplished in lots of different ways, but we're going to leverage [VSCode's remote development](https://code.visualstudio.com/docs/remote/remote-overview) feature as it allows us to create a relatively standardized environment across the big three desktop-class computer operating systems (Windows, MacOS, & Linux).

 ## Home directories